friendyutao/SmallWildland/README.md

 [Play](http://www.smallwildland.com)

-SmallWildland is a multiplayer online H5 game.
+SmallWildland is an online H5 multiplayer game written in pure JavaScript.

 > Thanks to kind bro [Sithjester's RPG Maker XP resources](http://untamed.wild-refuge.net/rpgxp.php)， which contributed to the game a lot.